Sift Kaur Samra earns sixth quota place for India; finished fifth at Worlds | Sports-Games

 - Azerbaijan

-Upcoming shooter Sift Kaur Samra earned India its sixth Paris Olympic quota place, finishing fifth in the women's 50m rifle three positions event at the ISSF World Championship her on Monday.
+Young and gritty Sift Kaur Samra gave ample proof of her immense potential, earning India its sixth Paris Olympic quota place, though she missed the coveted medal by finishing fifth in the women's 50m rifle three-positions event at the ISSF World Championship here on Monday.

-The 21-year-old, who had earlier this month won gold in her favourite event at the World University Games in Chengdu, China, aggregated 429.1 in the finals.
+The 21-year-old, who had earlier this month won gold in her favourite event at the World University Games in Chengdu, qualified for the final with a national record score of 589.

-Samra, who had won her maiden individual medal at the international level -- a bronze at the ISSF World Cup Rifle/Pistol in Bhopal in March this year -- fought hard to emerge fifth at the end of the qualification round, scoring 589.
+But despite her heroic effort, she could not overcome the challenge of the Chinese who won the gold and silver, with Zhang Qiongyue clinching the top podium finish with a finals score of 465.3 and her country-mate Han Jiayu bagging the silver with 463.5.

+American Sagen Maddalena won bronze, while Sift finished with a score of 429.1.

 However in the finals, Samra slipped to eighth early on in the 'kneeling' position but pulled herself up in 'prone' and 'standing' to climb steadily to fifth.